zartosht/football/README.md

 adonis test
 ```

-This tesst will check every week results to see if every team took place in a match only once a week
+This test will check every week results to see if every team took place in a match only once a week